yarisvt/tyk-docs/tyk-docs/content/integrate/sso/dashboard-login-okta-tib.md

 ## <a name="okta"></a>Okta's side
-1. Create developer account on Okta.
+1. Create developer account on the [Okta Developer site](https://developer.okta.com/).
    You'll get a domain such as `{.copyWrapper} https://dev-XXXXX.oktapreview.com/app/UserHome`
 2. Login and create Web Application as follows:
    - Under `Application`, click `Add Application`